kbarbounakis/most-data-pool/README.md

 ###timeout:
 A number of milliseconds to wait for getting a new data adapter.
 If this timeout exceeds, a timeout error will occured.
 The default value is 30000.
 ###lifetime
-A number of milliseconds which indicates whether a pooled data adapter will be automatically ejected from data adapters' collection.
+A number of milliseconds which indicates whether or not a pooled data adapter will be automatically ejected from data adapters' collection.
 The default value is 1200000.